 Everyone’s life is a mess to one degree or another.

 Everyone is loaded down with selfishness, pride and sins.

 But not everyone really desires to be made well from sinning.
-Fact is, most would rather keep their sins than love righteousness and truth.(01) Blessed are those who hunger and thirst for righteousness, for they will be filled.
+The fact is, most would rather keep their sins than love righteousness and truth.(01) Blessed are those who hunger and thirst for righteousness, for they will be filled.
 (Matthew 5:6)

 Jesus once went to a man and asked him: “Do you want to be made well?”
 (02) When Jesus saw him lying there and learned that he had been in this condition for a long time, he asked him, “Do you want to get well?”
 (John 5:6)

 Later the man resented Jesus for healing him because Jesus demanded he lose his life for him.